 If a site has been set up with a local site calibration, local GeoTIFF files can be uploaded for processing through the Create new dataset flow for non-PPK users or the workflow for PPK users flying DJI, Wingtra, or Quantum drones and choosing the Preprocessed data option.

-Drag and drop or search for files on your computer to upload.
+Select the site to which you want to add the GeoTIFF files, then drag and drop or search for files on your computer to upload.

 Ticking this option tells us we should use the Site coordinate system definition (local calibration) instead of the TIFF file's header, which will likely define only the system's underlying projection (without the affine/geoid adjustments in x, y, and z).